girishji/easyjump.vim/README.md

 ### Highlight

-The virtual text that appears next to destination locations uses highlighted group `EasyJump`.
-It is linked to `IncSearch` by default.
-Set this group using `:highlight` command to change colors.
+The virtual text displayed alongside destination locations utilizes the highlighted group `EasyJump`.
+By default, it is linked to `IncSearch`.
+Modify this group's appearance using the `:highlight` command to change colors.

-### Letters
+### Tag Letters

-Jump locations are prioritized based on the distance from the cursor.
-Tag letters are placed in the following order, with at least one letter per line.
-The order of letters can be changed through the following global variable.
+Jump locations prioritize placement based on distance from cursor.
+Tag letters are arranged in a specific order, with at least one letter per line.
+Adjust the sequence of letters using the global variable:

 ```
 g:easyjump_letters = 'asdfgwercvhjkluiopynmbtqxzASDFGWERCVHJKLUIOPYNMBTQXZ0123456789'